BMark1213/The-Anachronism-Campaign/Worlds-Timelines/Cyberpunk 101010010/Eclipse City/Events/Hobin Ball Tournament.md

 ### Throwing The Ball

 A player holding a goat ball can throw it by making an attack roll.
-The range is maximum 40ft.
-This roll doesn't take into account proficiency, and so is a d20 + DEX modifier roll.
+The range is maximum 50ft.
+This roll doesn't take into account proficiency, and so is a d20 + STR modifier roll.
 On a miss the ball falls, and the target takes possession of the ball.

 On a hit, the target must make an Acrobatics saving throw of DC 10 + the difference between the attack roll and the target's AC.
 For instance, say Peppy the gnome hits Goliath Johnson with a 15.
 Goliath Johnson has an AC of 10, so Peppy's attack was greater by 5.
 Goliath Johnson would need to succeed on a DC 15 (10 + 5) Acrobatics check or be knocked off his platform.
 Failing this saving throw means being knocked off and taken out of the game.